 Shields or Discs are rather rare, only few caves have one, very few have more than one.
-In very few caves they are abundant, like in Lehman Cave, U.S.A., where more than 100 can be found.
+In very few caves they are abundant, like in Lehman Cave, U.S.A., where more than 500 can be found.

 Later, when the dams become higher and higher, they start to become circles, as the water flows from the source to the full lenth of the rim.
-It flows for a certain distance until it reaches the rim, and where it reacheds first, the growth rate is highest.
-As a result the shield always becomes circular, with the rim always the same distance from the water source.
+It flows for a certain distance until it reaches the rim, and where it reaches first, the growth rate is highest.
+As a result, the shield always becomes circular, with the rim always the same distance from the water source.

 A general necessity of the formation of Shields is an extremely slow but almost constant flow of water.
 If the amount of water is a little higher, the water flows out of the rim of the shield and growth of limestone beneath the shield starts.
 Thus, typical flowstones are formed below the Shield.